 20 Other Ways to Say “Kill Two Birds With One Stone”

-Last Updated on September 29, 2024 by Admin
+Last Updated on November 10, 2024 by James Wilson

 When someone is avoiding the main topic or not getting to the point, they’re often said to be “Kill Two Birds With One Stone” However, there are many other expressions that convey the same idea.
 Whether you’re looking to diversify your vocabulary or find the perfect phrase to fit a particular context, here are 20 alternative ways to say “Kill Two Birds With One Stone”